Luisgustavom1/task-scheduling/notes.md

 - There are a lot of representations.
 The good representation is what makes the *search space smaller and thus easier search*.

 Possible representations:
-- Binary: reprensented as a string of zeros.
+- Binary: represented as a string of zeros.
-- Permutation: useful for ordering problems such as tavelling salesman
+- Permutation: useful for ordering problems such as telling salesman
 - Value: the actual value is encoded

-Types of represetations